-[#10] LOS ANGELES AND THE L.A.
-SCHOOL by Marco Cenzatti accompanied by a reproductions of a painting series on Los Angeles, “Skycam,” by artist Peter Alexander.
-Designed by Christopher Vice.
-Cenzatti introduces the work of a group of urban theorists known as the “Los Angeles School,” a school of thought known for its analysis of Los Angeles’s economic characteristics and spatial development.
+Accompanied by a reproductions of a painting series on Los Angeles, “Skycam,” by artist Peter Alexander and designed by Christopher Vice, Cenzatti introduces the work of a group of urban theorists known as the “Los Angeles School,” a school of thought known for its analysis of Los Angeles’s economic characteristics and spatial development.

-[#11] BUILDING PARANOIA by Steven Flusty with photographs by Benny Chan.
-Designed by architects/graphic designers Nicholas Lowe and Sheridan Lowrey.
+Photographs by Benny Chan, designed by architects/graphic designers Nicholas Lowe and Sheridan Lowrey.
 Case studies documenting the privitization of what was once public space though methods such as street barricades, fortification, security systems, etc.

 Everyday Urbanism edited by Margaret Crawford, John Chase, and John Kaliski

 This book contains essays and visual images which serve as a tool for understanding the “as-found” character of our cities.
 “Everyday Urbanism” is based on the daily experience of the city – trips to supermarkets, the commute to work, the journey along the strip passing by the mini-mall, the carwash, and the franchise food emporium.